gregversteeg/bio_corex/readme.md

 ### Data format

-You can specify the type of the variables by passing the option "marginal_description='discrete'" for discrete variables or "marginal_description='gaussian'" for continuous variables.
+You can specify the type of the variables by passing the option `marginal_description='discrete'` for discrete variables or `marginal_description='gaussian'` for continuous variables.
 For the discrete version of CorEx, you must input a matrix of integers whose rows represent samples and whose columns represent different variables.
-The values must be integers {0,1,...,k-1} where k represents the maximum number of values that each variable, x_i can take.
+The values must be integers `{0,1,...,k-1}` where k represents the maximum number of values that each variable, x_i can take.
 By default, entries equal to -1 are treated as missing.
 This can be altered by passing a *missing_values* argument when initializing CorEx.
 "smooth_marginals" tells whether to use Bayesian shrinkage estimators for marginal distributions to reduce noise.